dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 * Match all of the supplied parameters against the set of known parameters to build a dictionary.
 * Keep track of how multiple copies of the same attribute overwrite each other.

-Use <xref:Microsoft.AspNetCore.Components.ParameterAttribute.CaptureUnmatchedValues> on non-performance-critical components, such as components that aren't repeated frequently.
+Use <xref:Microsoft.AspNetCore.Components.ParameterAttribute.CaptureUnmatchedValues> where component rendering performance isn't critical, such as components that aren't repeated frequently.
 For components that render at scale, such as each item in a large list or in the cells of a grid, try to avoid attribute splatting.

 For more information, see <xref:blazor/components/index#attribute-splatting-and-arbitrary-parameters>.